Vivek-Chudasama/devops-docker-linux/README.md

-# Basic Linux Commands in Docker
+Create a Dockerfile that will have basic Linux command operations inside shown.
+Build that Dockerfile, push it to Github.
+Create a Readme.md with

-This project contains a simple Dockerfile built using `ubuntu:latest`.
+1. Any 5 DevOps concepts of your choice.
-When the container runs, it automatically executes several basic Linux commands such as `ls`, `pwd`, `whoami`, `uname`, and `date`.
+2. Explain in words how you would complete this assignment.
+All Docker commands and Git commands were used to complete it.
+Copy-paste of the commands used from the terminal is OK.
-The purpose of this assignment is to demonstrate understanding of Docker, Git, Linux, and DevOps concepts.
+3. How does it help you learn DevOps, Linux, Git, and Docker?

 ---